d0ntblink/beautiful-jekyll/_posts/2021-02-08-use-signal.md

 [![scarypicture](https://i1.wp.com/9to5mac.com/wp-content/uploads/sites/6/2021/01/App-privacy-labels-messaging-apps.png){: .mx-auto.d-block :}](https://9to5mac.com/2021/01/04/app-privacy-labels-messaging-apps/){:target="_blank"}

-### SO, WHAT SHOULD USE INSTEAD
+### SO, WHAT SHOULD I USE INSTEAD

 ![singallogo](https://www.signal.org/assets/header/logo-f7ef605fe417d5520d38d546b3b774b4261c75220b9904da4d8b2ffc19a761ff.png){: .mx-auto.d-block :}

-Worry not! there is an app exacly like good old times Whatsapp out there that is not destened to have the same path.
+Worry not! there is an app exacly like good old times Whatsapp, and it is not destened to have the same path.
 [Signal](https://signal.org){:target="_blank"} is a open-sourced, donation based, feature rich end to end double encryption messaging apps that can cut your internatinal calls and messaging costs.

 ### WHY SIGNAL THOUGH THERE ARE OTHER OPTIONS